thomased/thomased.github.io/software/index.md

 ---
 layout: post
 ---
+# pavo

-# pavo: an R package for the organization, visualisation, and perceptual analysis of spectral colour data in R
+**An R package for the organization, visualisation, and perceptual analysis of spectral colour data in R**

 **Stable release:** 0.5-6 (20/10/2016)